toydotgame/Thisway/README.md

 # Thisway
 A simple teleportation plugin for Spigot servers on 1.6.4.
-Due to it's simplicity it will most likely work with Bukkit as that's all it uses internally.
+Due to it's simplicity it will most likely work with Bukkit as it only imports `org.bukkit.*` (no trace of `org.spigot.*`) internally.

-**Note:** Due to Spigot's API, the latest stable version that I have released may say to you that it is not up to date.
-If you just downloaded it, you should be fine.
-If this issue persists for more than a day or you encounter problems, please look on SpigotMC for an update or open a new issue.

 <div align="center">
 	<img alt="GitHub all releases" src="https://img.shields.io/github/downloads/toydotgame/Thisway/total?label=GitHub%20Downloads">